Sessions and server side state

-In the configuration files the value "infinity" would mean no timeout.
+In the configuration files the value "infinity" means no timeout.

 Secure session ¶

-By default, data and services saved in a session are shared between client connecting with the http and https protocols.
-If you want to keep some state in a secure session that are visible only to client accessing with the https protocol, you may give the optionnal parameter ~secure:true when calling functions like Eliom_reference.eref, Eliom_registration.Html5.register, etc.
+By default, data and services saved in a session are available to requests using both http or https protocols.
+If you want to keep some state in a secure session that are visible only to client accessing with the https protocol, you may give the optional parameter ~secure:true when calling functions like Eliom_reference.eref, Eliom_registration.Html5.register, etc.

 Session groups ¶

-Session group is a kind of scope that allows to share data or services between a set of sessions, e.g. all sessions for given user.
-For example, using persistant Eliom references with scope Eliom_common.session_group is a convenient way to store data about a user without having to explicitly use an external database.
+Session group is a kind of scope that allows sharing data or services between a set of sessions, typically all sessions for given user.
+For example, using persistant Eliom references with scope Eliom_common.default_group_scope is a convenient way to store data about a user without having to explicitly use an external database.
 (Persistent session group states are not discarded when all the sessions are closed).

 A session group is identified by a name.
-The current session could be attached to a group of session using one of the following functions –depending on the nature of data you want to share– that take the session group name as parameter:
+The current session could be attached to a group of sessions using one of the following functions — depending on the nature of the data you want to share.
+They take the session group name as parameter:

-A session could be only attached to one group at a time, but it is possible to create multiple sessions for a same client attached to different groups, see section Named users scopes for more information.
+A session could be only attached to one group at a time, but it is possible to create multiple sessions for a same client attached to different groups, see section Hierarchies of scopes for more information.